 In June 2012, Congress passed a new transportation bill, MAP-21.
 This legislation made significant changes to funding for bicycling, walking and Safe Routes to School.
-The federal Safe Routes to School program has now been combined with other bicycling and walking programs into a new program called Transportation Alternatives.
+The federal Safe Routes to School program was combined with other bicycling and walking programs into a program called Transportation Alternatives.
 Safe Routes to School projects are called out as being eligible for Transportation Alternatives, but no minimum funding level is required.

 In this section, you can read more about the legislative history and legislative text of the federal Safe Routes to School program and of the Transportation Alternatives program.

 Overview of the Federal Safe Routes to School Program

 In a sweeping effort to get more children walking and bicycling to schools across America, Congress approved $612 million over five years (FY05-09) for a new federal Safe Routes to School program as part of the federal transportation bill, SAFETEA-LU, which was adopted on July 29, 2005 and signed by the president August 10, 2005.
 Congress extended the program at $183 million per year from FY2010-FY2012, resulting in more than $1 billion dedicated to Safe Routes to School.

 Each State Department of Transportation (DOT) received annual federal funding from FY2005-2009 to implement the program.
 A state’s share of funding is based on the number of children enrolled in primary and middle schools (K-8), with a minimum allotment of $1,000,000 per year.
 Each state was required to have a full-time Safe Routes to School coordinator to administer the program.

 The purposes of the program and funding were: